emorynlp/ConvoSense/README.md

 Our dataset contains over 500,000 inferences across 12,000 dialogues with 10 popular inference types, which empowers the training of generative commonsense models for dialogue that are superior in producing plausible inferences with high novelty when compared to models trained on the previous datasets.

+:star2: **Trained Model:** Our best-performing ConvoSense-trained model is released through HuggingFace [here](https://huggingface.co/sefinch/ConvoSenseGenerator)!

-We release our dataset ConvoSense and our best-performing dialogue commonsense generative model ConvoSenseM* in this repository.
+:star2: **Dataset:** We release our dataset ConvoSense in this repository.

 ## Dependencies